lmu-cmsi486-fall2020/assignments/document-db-mini-stack.md

 * Provide the MongoDB or ElasticSearch query that yields those results
 * Include a screenshot of this query being issued in the corresponding direct-database access utility (_mongo_, _curl_, Postman) alongside the first few results

-**Precision is the thing:** Make sure that your queries provide _exactly_ the information requested.
-For example, if the request is for “the number of reviews” that meet a certain condition, don’t provide a query that lists the reviews and requires the user to look at how many reviews were returned; _the query itself_ must provide the number directly.
-Similarly, for queries that ask for the “highest” or “lowest” values of something, don’t provide a query that lists multiple results, expecting the user to look for the desired result on their own—again, the query must return _precisely_ the items that contain the requested values.
+**Precision is the thing:** Due to the way document-centric databases work, it won’t always be possible to enforce the same level of precision that we see in other types of databases—but we can get close enough.
+Make a good-faith effort at eliminating extraneous information.
+If the request is for “the number of reviews” that meet a certain condition, don’t provide a query that lists the reviews and requires the user to look at how many reviews were returned; _the result itself_ must provide the number directly.
+Similarly, for queries that ask for the “highest” or “lowest” values of something, don’t make the user to look for the desired result manually—again, the query clearly identify the requested values.

 1. _Movies filtered by title and/or year_: A query that retrieves the _ID_, _year_, and _title_ of movies that fit criteria of your choosing (e.g., movies with certain titles or title patterns, movies released on one or more given years, etc.), sorted ascending by _title_
 2. _Number of movies released per year_: A query that takes movie criteria of your choosing and returns a collection consisting of _year_ and _count_ where _count_ is the number of movies that meet these criteria which were released on that _year_, sorted ascending by _year_